 It is important for companies that source or are considering sourcing from the Western Sahara to bear in mind a key fact: Morocco’s occupation of the Western Sahara is illegal under international law and Morocco’s political consolidation of the territory, by way of such occupation, has led to gross human rights violations aimed at suppressing Sahrawi resistance to Moroccan rule.
 Under a landmark Advisory Opinion issued in 1975 – the year Morocco annexed much of the Western Sahara – the International Court of Justice unequivocally ruled that Morocco had no historical or legal claim to the territory.

-The Legal Advisor to the United Nations has expressly stated that Morocco’s sale of the Western Sahara’s resources is illegal and violates the fundamental rights of the Sahrawi.
+The Legal Advisor to the United Nations has subsequently clarified that Morocco’s sale of the Western Sahara’s resources is illegal and violates the fundamental rights of the Sahrawi.
 Moreover, the European Union’s Court of Justice ruled in 2016 that trade agreements between the European Union and Morocco do not apply to products sourced from the Western Sahara because Morocco does not have a legal right to the territory.

 Additionally, myriad U.N.
 General Assembly resolutions stipulate that no territorial acquisition resulting from the threat or use of force shall be recognized as legal, and therefore constitutes a violation of international humanitarian law.

 Accordingly, although recognition of Morocco’s claim of sovereignty over the Western Sahara may now be the Trump Administration’s policy, that policy contravenes international law, violates internationally recognized human rights principles, and does not change the obligation of companies to ensure that their operations and supply chain activities do not infringe upon the human rights of the Saharawi people.